A monthly update highlighting key market indicators that are most relevant for pension plans. For institutional clients only.

 Unless otherwise stated, references herein to "LGIM", "we" and "us" are meant to capture the global conglomerate that includes Legal & General Investment Management Ltd. (a U.K. FCA authorized adviser), LGIM International Limited (a U.S. SEC registered investment adviser and U.K. FCA authorized adviser), Legal & General Investment Management America, Inc. (a U.S. SEC registered investment adviser) and Legal & General Investment Management Asia Limited (a Hong Kong SFC registered adviser).
 The LGIM Stewardship Team acts on behalf of all such locally authorized entities.

 LGIM America's Pension Solutions Monitor, which estimates the health of a typical US corporate defined benefit pension plan, estimates that pension funding ratios increased throughout July 2022.
-Based on market movements, the average funding ratio is estimated to have increased from 94.0 percent to 95.0 percent over the month.
+Based on market movements, the average funding ratio is estimated to have increased from 94.0% to 95.0% over the month.

 Equity markets had a strong recovery over the month with Global Equities1 and the S&P 500 gaining 7.0% and 9.2%, respectively.
 Plan discount rates2 estimated to have decreased roughly 35 basis points over the month with the Treasury component decreasing 23 basis points and the credit component tightening 12 basis points.
 Plan assets with a traditional “60/40” asset allocation increased 5.2%.
 Positive equity performance overcame the increase in liabilities, resulting in a 1.0% increase in funding ratios over the month.